Who Lends Before Banking Crises? Evidence from the International Syndicated Loan Market

 61 Pages Posted: 17 Dec 2020 Last revised: 14 Nov 2022

 Existing theories and empirical studies often assume that all lenders have similar incentives to take on risks in different phases of the lending cycle.
-We show that foreign lenders and low market share lenders extend more credit in comparison to other lenders during lending booms leading to banking crises, but not during other credit expansions.
-Less established lenders also increase the amount of credit they extend to riskier borrowers, without asking for collateral or imposing covenants and higher interest rates.
-Our results suggest that taking lenders’ characteristics into account could provide an indicator for how much risk an economy is accumulating and be a useful barometer for macroprudential policies.
+We show that foreign lenders and low-market-share lenders extend more credit in comparison to other lenders during lending booms leading to banking crises, but not during other credit expansions.
+These less established lenders also increase the amount of credit they extend to riskier borrowers, without asking for collateral or imposing covenants and higher interest rates.
+Our results suggest that foreign lenders and low-market-share lenders contribute disproportionately to risk accumulation in pre-crisis periods.

 Keywords: Foreign banks, crises, credit booms